PandTomB/uae4arm/README.md

-﻿Read changelog.txt for the history of development of UAE4ARM for Pandora.
+Read changelog.txt for the history of development of UAE4ARM for Pandora.

 This version is compiled and tested with Raspbian Stretch.